 How To Tell The Difference Between Sushi Roll And Hand Roll

 Some people may be perplexed by the terms sushi roll and hand roll, but they are simply different ways of preparing sushi.
-Sushi rolls can be rolled with a bamboo mat; hand rolls, on the other hand, can be rolled by hand.
+Sushi rolls can be rolled with a bamboo mat in the good-grade sushi making set; hand rolls, on the other hand, can be rolled by hand.

 Besides, there are similarities and differences between them regarding appearance, preparation, ingredients, consumption, and other factors to tell sushi roll and hand roll apart.